 - Mike Hoskins’ blog on how Actian provides a Hadoop Exoskeleton to make the power of native Hadoop execution available for mainstream adoption – a theme neatly captured by ComputerWeekly’s Adrian Bridgwater in a recent blog

-- Actian Senior Director of Product Marketing Jim Hare on his turn at theCUBE and the discussion of assembling Actian’s amazing assets into a single unified Big Data Analytics platform – embracing Hadoop while making it robust and compelling for the enterprise
+- Actian Senior Director of Product Marketing Jim Hare on his turn at theCUBE and the discussion of assembling Actian’s amazing assets into a single unified Big Data Analytics platform – embracing Hadoop analytics while making it a robust and compelling tool for the enterprise

 We’ve been anticipating and driving these trends at Actian for some time now, investing hundreds of man-years and hundreds of millions of dollars to deliver a completely modern end-to-end architecture that delivers amazing price performance with easy adoption and great usability – the Actian Analytics Platform™.
 It’s why Actian is showing up on lists like Doug Henschen’s 16 Top Big Data Analytics Platforms at Information Week and Forbes Top 10 Big Data Pure-Plays 2014.
 Not to mention Robin Bloor’s 10 Products That Exploit Parallelism at Inside Analytics and the 50 Swift and Strong in Big Data from Sand Hill Group.